indeterminateoutcomesstudios/stardust-rpg/README.rst

 .. image:: images/melee_t.png

-If an enemy is closer than Min Range to the wielder of a weapon, it cannot be targeted.
-If the enemy
+If an enemy is closer than Min Range or farther than the Max Range to the wielder of a weapon, it cannot be targeted.

 In this example, if the hero were wielding a bow with a Min Range of 2 and a Max Range of 4, he could only target Goblin 2, as Goblin 1 is closer than Min Range and Kobold is